Is it possible to increase your Powerball jackpot odds?

 “However you play, there’s a high probability of losing all your money.
 I would advise people not to risk money that they can’t afford to lose,” Perry said.

-Though your odds of landing the top prize is slim, it isn’t impossible.
+Though your odds of landing the top prize are slim, it isn’t impossible.
 There have been more than 230 jackpots in Powerball’s 31-year history, so about seven jackpots will be won every year.

 Even if you don’t hit the jackpot, you still have a decent chance of winning a prize.
 With nine ways to win, the odds of winning any prize while playing Powerball is 1 in 29.
 The smallest prize available is $4 — enough to buy two more Powerball tickets.